 \subsection{Inference Paradigm}

-During the inference paradigm shown in Figure~\ref{fig:moe-inference}, PiERN integrates the pre-trained expert model, text-to-computation module, and token router into a LLM via neural network connections.
-This integrated model is then used to execute computational tasks, and subsequent inference and planning are carried out based on the high-precision computation results.
-Since both the LLM and the text-to-computation module are based on Qwen2.5-0.5B, and the token router as well as the expert model are implemented as lightweight custom neural networks, the total parameter count of the current PiERN is approximately 1.0B, denoted as PiERN-1.0B.
+During the inference paradigm shown in Figure~\ref{fig:moe-inference}, PiERN integrates the pre-trained high-precision experts, text-to-computation module, token router, and the LLM via neural network connections.
+This integrated model is then used to execute language computation-reasoning tasks, and subsequent inference and planning are carried out based on the high-precision computation results.

-Building on this architecture, PiERN-1.0B dynamically switches between standard language reasoning and high-precision computation of expert model.
+Building on this architecture, PiERN dynamically switches between standard language reasoning and high-precision computation of expert model.
 For example, given inputs “The battery health”, the token router detects no computation requirement (as the next token is likely to be "is") and forwards the sequence to the LLM for ordinary next-token prediction.
 In contrast, given “The battery health is” when a concrete numeric value is required, the router invokes the text-to-computation module to transform the sequence into expert inputs; then the expert model returns a high-precision value (e.g., 0.95), which is appended to the sequence as “The battery health is 0.95.”
 The computed value is seamlessly incorporated into the context, enabling the LLM to continue reasoning (e.g., “, which is in a relatively good state for daily use.”).
-In this way, PiERN-1.0B preserves numerical accuracy while maintaining coherent language reasoning, planning, and decision making.
+In this way, PiERN preserves numerical results accuracy while maintaining coherent language reasoning, planning, and decision-making.